- OLS Language Assessment (mandatory)

 Based on their language proficiency, participants may have the opportunity to access the OLS learning platform to follow an online language course before and during their mobility period.

-- OLS Language Course
+- OLS Language Course (optional)

-OLS offers free online language courses to all Erasmus Exchange Students in English, German, Spanish, French, Italian, Swedish, Portuguese, Bulgarian, Czech, Danish, Greek, Croatian, Hungarian, Polish, Romanian, Slovak, Finnish or Dutch, if it is the working language or language spoken at their destination.
+OLS offers free online language courses to all Erasmus Exchange Students in English, German, Spanish, French, Italian, Swedish, Portuguese, Bulgarian, Czech, Danish, Greek, Croatian, Hungarian, Polish, Romanian, Slovak, Finnish or Dutch if it is the working language or language spoken at their destination.

-For more information on the learning environment of the courses, please have a look at the OLS website or look at the video guiding your through the course: DE, EN, ES, FR, IT, NL.
+For more information on the learning environment of the courses, please have a look at the OLS website or look at the video guiding you through the course: DE, EN, ES, FR, IT, NL.

 Participating in the course is voluntary, so participants are not obligated to finish the course.
 Feel free to email us if you would like to have access to a course.